GoogleChrome/CertificateTransparency/log_states.md

 `Pending` logs are not included in the CT log list in Chrome.
-When evaluated in CT-enforcing versions of Chrome, SCTs from CT logs in the `Pending` state at time of check do not contribute towards CT Compliance for either the Embedded SCT or the OCSP/TLS SCT criteria.
+When evaluated in CT-enforcing versions of Chrome, SCTs from CT logs in the `Pending` state at time of check do not contribute towards CT Compliance for either the Embedded SCT or the TLS SCT criteria.

 ---